zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Checks whether a given :zeek:type:`port` has ICMP as transport protocol.

-   :p: The :zeek:type:`port` to check.
+   :param p: The :zeek:type:`port` to check.

    :returns: True iff *p* is an ICMP port.